 ● Cooling causes slight distortions, such as slightly trapezoidal geometries with imperfect angles.

-● Shrinkages and a lack of precision while finishing of round ground metals give slightly rounded edges and corners.
+● Shrinkages and a lack of precision while finishing round-ground metals give slightly rounded edges and corners.

 Advantages of Hot Rolled Steel

-● Hot rolled steel is less expensive to process as compared to cold rolled steel since the processing time is shorter.
+● Hot-rolled steel is less expensive to process than cold-rolled steel since the processing time is shorter.

-● Hot rolled steel cools at ambient temperature.
+● It cools at ambient temperature.
 It implies it has no or minor internal stresses due to quenching or work-hardening.

-● The hot rolling process is carried out at higher temperatures, so the steel round rods produced can be easily shaped and formed.
-Hot rolled steel makes the most basic shapes, such as UC, UB, SHS, RHS, flats, etc.
+● The hot rolling process is carried out at higher temperatures, so the steel round rods can be easily shaped and formed.
+Hot-rolled steel makes the most basic shapes, such as UC, UB, SHS, RHS, flats, etc.

 ● It’s perfect for applications in which tolerance isn’t a big problem.